oren/oren.github.io/workshops/ethical-products/README.md

 # Ethical products and how to build them

 Building products that makes you and others feel good about themselves is complex.
-It requires understanding of ethical frameworks, behavioural economics, game theory, system thinking, comlpexity science, and other deep topics.
+It requires understanding of ethical frameworks, behavioural economics, game theory, system thinking, complexity science, and other deep topics.
 At the end of the workshop you will have a few documents that describes an experiment, a product that you can build with others.

+I didn't decide on the format of the workshop.
+It might be a 2 hours self-guided content or a game.
+Email orengolan@gmail.com to get notified when the workshop is available or to share feedback and ideas!

 ## Learning Outcomes:
 After completing the workshop you will be able to: